 Carrots are one of the best veggies for dogs as they contain important nutrients like vitamins A, K, C, fiber, and potassium.

-What’s more, carrots can be served either cooked or raw; however, no matter how you decide to serve them up, it’s important to cut them into bite-sized chunks to make them more manageable and easier to chew.
+What’s more, carrots can be served either cooked or raw.
+However, no matter how you decide to serve them up, it’s important to cut them into bite-sized chunks.
+This makes them easier to chew and digest.

 To prepare carrots for dogs, simply wash and then cut into bite-sized pieces.
 To cook, place chopped carrots into a boiling pot of water for 10 minutes or until tender.